willfurnass/sheffield_hpc/sharc/software/development/pgi.rst

 Installation Notes
 ------------------
+*Version 19.5*
+The installer is interactive and the process was identical to that of version 17.5 below.

 *Version 17.5*
 The installer is interactive and the process was identical to that of version 16.10 below.